J. B. Bobo

 J. B. Bobo (11 February 1910 in Texarkana, Texas – 12 September 1996) was a magician most known for his work and writing in the arena of coin magic.

 His work entitled Modern Coin Magic (originally published in 1952) is still considered today to be a core reference by most magicians.

 He also wrote Watch This One! — a collection of magical effects performable with small objects.

 He once disappointed a young crowd due to having a car accident while attempting to drive to a show at Howell Elementary in Springhill, Louisiana.

 Bobo's great-grandfather was Jean Beaubeaux who, when immigrating to America, was induced to spell his name 'Bobo', a phonetic transliteration of the French Beaubeaux into English.

+Career

+After Bobo was born in Texarkana, Texas, he moved with his family to Ontario, Canada.
+In Winsdor, Canada, his father operated a restaurant.
+J.B.
+Bobo began to be interested in coin magic when he was taught a coin trick by another magician, and he had his first performance in the Winsdor Theatre.
+After he finished highschool, he became a carpenter, later he became a free lance window display decorator.
+During that time, he also performed magic for different local events.
+Bobo married Lillian Carlow and gave her a role in his act.
+When they got more successful, they had up to 400-450 shows per year.
+J.B.
+Bobo died with 86 years and was buried at East Memorial Gardens cemetery, Texarkana, Arkansas.